Here are the rules presented on the big screen in 2009’s Zombieland, one of the two greatest Rom-Com-Zom movies ever made.

 All The Rules to Surviving in Zombieland

 Columbus lists this as Rule Number One.
 Like escaping a bear, you just have to be faster than the other guys.
 Bonus points if you’re faster than the zombie.
-Remember, some are slow shuffling undead, and some are superhuman fast, and they are both still zombies.
+Remember, some are slow shuffling undead, and some are superhuman fast, but they are both still zombies.
 And hungry for you.
 Stay in shape.

 (Also, like Columbus, you might need to circle your car enough times to find your keys.
-Nobody ever said Zombies were smart.
+Nobody ever said zombies were smart.
 Just keep running.)